ros-kamach/azure_openshift-origin_deploymen/README.md

 Re-introduced non-HA deployment option with 1 Master node.

-We now have branches for the stable releases:
-- release-3.6
-- release-3.7
-- release-3.9
-- azurestack-release-3.7
-- azurestack-release-3.9
-- etc.

 Bookmark [aka.ms/OpenShift](http://aka.ms/OpenShift) for future reference.

 For the **OpenShift Container Platform** refer to https://github.com/Microsoft/openshift-container-platform